 - Flowers May – June

 Anderson, M.D.
 2007.
 Lonicera hispidula.
 Fire Effects Information System.
-U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.
+United States Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.

 Lady Bird Johnson Wildflower Center.
 2018.
 Lonicera hispidula.
-Native Plants of North America.
+Plant Database.
 University of Texas at Austin.

 Vadheim, C. 2016.
-Plant of the Month (October): Pink (Hairy, Purple; Western) honeysuckle-Lonicera hispidula.
+Plant of the month (October): Pink (hairy; purple; Western) honeysuckle – Lonicera hispidula.
+Mother Nature’s Backyard.
 Friends of Gardena Willows Wetland Preserve.

 Wilson, B. 2012.
 Lonicera hispidula, California Honeysuckle.
 Las Pilitas Native Plant Nursery.